thedamian/SMSBotSignalWire/README.md

 ## Requirements

+Accounts in:
-- SignalWire.com account
+- SignalWire.com account - free incoming SMS and $0.002 outgoing (1/5th the price of twillio)
-- iexcloud.io account (for the stocks)
+- iexcloud.io account - for stocks
+- openweathermap.org - for weather

+Note no account required for coinbase (where we pull our crpyto prices) because the api key yis not required for prices.
 ## Installation

 ```